smhosseinian/SFRT/README.md

 #### Radiation Therapy

-# Geometric Pptimization of Dose Distribution in Spatially Fractionated Radiation Therapy
+# Geometric Pptimization of Dose Distribution in SFRT

 This repository contains the code accompanying the following article: